Arkansas Envirothon with a picture of a hurricane...

 Conservation districts establish Envirothon resource committees (as needed) consisting of local environmental, recreational, scientific people, interested civic groups and citizens to oversee quality natural resource training and the development of a local district-level competition in March or early April of each year.

-Each conservation district may send up to 3 teams of five students to represent the district.
 The teams travel to the state Envirothon, usually held in mid-April, where they challenge their knowledge in a problem-solving competition that involves "hands on" involvement with natural resource information.
-The state competition takes two days and involves an oral presentation in which a solution to an environmental problem in the current topic is presented and field station tests on each topic.
+The state competition involves an oral presentation in which a solution to an environmental problem in the current topic is presented and field station tests on each topic.

 Each state winning team from the state Envirothon travels to the national Envirothon where they serve as representatives from their state.
 The national Envirothon is a five-day event.
 In addition to the competition, they hold tours, campfires, night hikes, and other environmentally related activities.